 The One Planet Living training deepened my understanding of the framework, supporting me to lead the process to refresh our sustainability strategy.Paul Tucker, Sustainability Manager at Northampton Partnership Homes

-We have three types of online training depending on your focus for using One Planet Living:
+We are currently running two types of online training depending on your focus for using One Planet Living:

 Learn about One Planet Living – why it’s needed, how it works and how it transforms sustainability, as well as some of the key concepts behind it including systems thinking.